Have Dog Heartworms Become More Resistant To Preventatives?

 What Do All Heartworm Preventative Medications Have in Common?

 The medications used to prevent heartworm infection in your pet belong to a class of drugs called avermectins (aka macrocyclic lactones).
 The first of these to be developed was ivermectin.
-It was an accidental breakthrough discovery by Dr. Satoshi Omura, who happened to locate the little bacteria that produced it in a soil sample from a sea-side golf course in Japan. (ref) We have been using ivermectin extensively now for over 35years. (ref) All the compounds in the avermectin class kill heartworm larva (microfilaria) by paralyzing their neuromuscular system.
+It was an accidental breakthrough discovery by Dr. Satoshi Omura, who happened to locate the little bacteria that produced it in a soil sample from a sea-side golf course in Japan.
+We have been using ivermectin extensively now for over 35 years.
+All the compounds in the avermectin class kill heartworm larva (microfilaria) by paralyzing their neuromuscular system.
 Since it does not readily cross in to the brain of most dogs (with exceptions), pets tolerate doses of avermectins that are enough to kill the larval stages of heartworms.
 Of the current heartworm medications, all contain avermectins except Interceptor®/Sentinel® (Elanco Div. of Eli Lilly & Virbac) which contain a closely-related compound, milbemycin oxime.

 Do All Authorities Agree That Heartworm Preventatives Are Not 100% Effective Or That They Are Not As Effective As They Once Were?

 Many veterinarians still believe that most, if not all, of the preventative medication failures are due to mistakes in their use – not the medications themselves.
 However, the number of veterinarians that believe that is decreasing rapidly.
 Veterinarians that believe that nothing is changing often quote a 2005 article that was published by a parasitologist at McGill University.
 In that article, the author relied on a concept called “refugia” or genetic selection pressure, to explain why heartworms are unlikely to develop the resistance to avermectins that is currently occurring in the parasites of livestock.
 There is a major problem with relying on that theory when considering dog heartworms.
 The author assumes that there is too large a population of dogs that are not on preventative for the parasite to undergo selection pressure to become immune to heartworm preventatives.
 But the study failed to take into account that mosquitoes that transfers heartworms to your pet feed several times – on livestock or other dogs that can have ivermectin in their systems (ivermectin is used extensively in the cattle, swine, horse and poultry industry).
 So dog heartworms probably actually do have a lot of “incentives” to become resistant to heartworm preventatives.
-But you can read his study here.

 What Is The Evidence That Heartworm Preventatives Have Lost Some Of Their Effectiveness?